quickapps/docs/en/developers/field-api.rst

         ['title' => 'Look at this, lol', 'file' => 'cats-fighting.gif'],
         ['title' => 'Fuuuu', 'file' => 'fuuuu-meme.png'],
     ]

     // value:
     "OMG!
 Look at this lol Fuuuu"

 In our example when rendering an entity with ``AlbumField`` attached to it, ``AlbumField`` should use ``raw`` information to create a representation of itself, while ``value`` information would acts like some kind of ``words index`` when using ``Searching over custom fields`` feature described above.

 **Important:**

 -  FieldableBehavior automatically serializes & unserializes the ``raw`` property for you, so you should always treat ``raw`` as an array.

 -  ``Search over custom fields`` feature described above uses the ``value`` property when looking for matches.
 So in this way your entities can be found when using Field’s machine-name in WHERE clauses.

 -  Using ``raw`` is not mandatory, for instance your Field Handler could use an additional table schema to store entities information and leave ``raw`` as NULL.
-In that case, your Field Handler must take care of joining entities with that external table of information.
+   In that case, your Field Handler must take care of joining entities with that external table.

+SUMMARIZING
-**Summarizing:** ``value`` is intended to store ``plain text`` information suitable for searches, while ``raw`` is intended to store sets of complex information.
+    ``value`` is intended to store ``plain text`` information suitable for searches, while ``raw`` is intended to store sets of complex information.

 Enable/Disable Field Attachment
 ===============================

 If for some reason you don't need custom fields to be fetched under the ``_field`` of your entities you should use the unbindFieldable().
 Or bindFieldable() to enable it again.

 .. code:: php